Marianne Moore |

 store, fish-houses, hen-houses, a three-masted schooner on

-the stocks.
 The hero, the student,

 the steeple-jack, each in his way,